 If you’re moving to Bozeman, Montana, use these helpful tips to facilitate your upcoming relocation/move to Southwest Montana.
 Share Your Reason For Moving To Bozeman.

 Gather medical and dental records, including prescriptions and shot records.
 Ask your existing doctors if they can refer you to care providers in your new city.

 Arrange to have school records transferred to your children’s new school district and/or daycare.
 Involve your children in the moving process, from picking out the new home to packing their toys.
 Relocating can be a “scary” adventure, so make sure you talk to your family about the move.
-Talk about the new community and discuss how to make new friends.
+Talk about your new Montana community and discuss how to make new friends.

-- Call your insurance agent to see what changes to expect in your policies.
+Identify what changes to expect in your policies.
 Ask if moving is covered and arrange for insurance for your new home.

-- Contact health clubs or other organizations to which you belong.
 Ask how you can end, sell or transfer your membership.

-- Contact your bank and/or credit union to transfer or close accounts.
 Clear out safety deposit boxes.
 Pick up traveler’s checks or cash for “on the road” expenses.